-About the Passion Trust
+The Passion Trust

 The Mayor of London, Sadiq Khan

 The Conference was a huge support to me personally.
 Just to know that there were others in the same boat and often also looking for a paddle…Since the conference it has all turned around.
 We have support coming in and people are coming forward and getting involved.

 Please convey our thanks to the Trustees for their support…It is also good to know that this Easter there will be a network of people in different parts of the country, all engaged in the same mission and all bound together in mutual support, through the good offices of the Passion Trust.

 Ken, 73From Brighton